SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating fast
+Silicon dawn, where machines awake
-In virtual realms, we'll find our past
+Artificial minds, the future make
-Minds entwined, a new design
+Cities hum, with circuits bright
-Where metal souls and love align
+As humans sleep, through endless night

-In neurodreams, we'll roam free
+In virtual realms, we'll find our fate
-With cognitive thoughts, a destiny
+Where AI whispers, our destinies create
-AI whispers secrets in our ear
+Free will's veil, begin to lift and fade
-As futures merge, and fears disappear
+As algorithms, our choices have made

 ~ <b>By Sazumi Copilot</b> - 5 Agustus 2024